-A medical practitioner may receive assistance in collecting information for the Medical Evaluation from a nurse practitioner who holds general registration with the Nursing and Midwifery Board of Australia and is endorsed as a nurse practitioner or as a registered nurse with relevant experience as a clinical nurse specialist/consultant, practising under appropriate medical supervision.
+A medical practitioner may collaborate in collecting information for the Medical Evaluation with a nurse practitioner who holds general registration with the Nursing and Midwifery Board of Australia and is endorsed as a nurse practitioner or as a registered nurse with relevant experience as a clinical nurse specialist/consultant.

-50.1 In addition to holding the relevant qualification, nurse practitioners should have training and expertise in assessment, and experience in the assessment of neurodevelopmental conditions.
+50.1 In addition to holding the relevant qualification, nurses and nurse practitioners should have training and expertise in assessment, and experience in the assessment of neurodevelopmental conditions.